Tamburica: History

 The modern tamburica, used in Central Europe and the Balkans, was developed in Budapest.
 At the time the tamburica seemed to disappear, receding further south, as it used to be played throughout the Kingdom of Hungary, as far north as Pozsony.
 This traditional folk instrument attracted the interest of local skilled instrument makers, who eventually transformed the instrument, originally made with a carving, into the form and tuning we know today.
 The transformation took place in the 1900s and the first half of the 1910s, and the model created here has been taken up by traditional ensembles in the current regions.

-Tamburica Orchestra “KUD Zanatlija" of Koceljeva was a good example of the coexistence of both “Sremski” and “Farkaš” instruments in a single orchestra.
+Serbian Tamburica Orchestra “KUD Zanatlija" of Koceljeva was a good example of the coexistence of both “Sremski” and “Farkaš” instruments in a single orchestra.
 This was once a common occurrence throughout Serbia and Croatia but is seen very rarely nowadays due to the dwindling usage of the “Farkaš” system.

 Types of tamburica

 Tamburitza instruments displayed at permanent exhibition at The Musical Instrument Museum (MIM) Phoenix, AZ 85050.
 Shell inlaid pear like brač and guitar like shaped brač and bugarija are made by Gilg, Sisak, Croatia.
 Smaller dark colored is brač made by B. Grđan, Gračani, Zagreb.
 The large dark colored is čelo.

 The number of strings on a tamburica varies and it may have single or double-coursed strings or a mixture of both.
 Double-coursed strings are tuned in unison.
 The basic forms of tamburica are (Serbian and Croatian name is given with Hungarian name in the parenthesis, if different):